 KPLP also has 38,000 metric tonnes of TAD capacity at its Laurier plant in Canada, used primarily for production of paper towels.
 This allows KPLP to have a more competitive product offering in the Canadian paper towel category.
-With the addition of the Memphis TAD Machine, KPLP is able to produce high quality bathroom tissue and paper towel products in the U.S. and Canada.
-The Memphis TAD machine significantly improves product performance and quality while reducing overall costs per case.
+With the addition of the Memphis and Sherbrooke TAD machines, KPLP is able to produce high quality bathroom tissue and paper towel products in the U.S. and Canada.
+The Memphis and Sherbrooke TAD machines significantly improve product performance and quality while reducing overall costs per case.